-We are independent of Madrileña Red de Gas Finance B.V. in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+We are independent of Madrileña Red de Gas Finance B.V in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
 Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).

-Our audit procedures were determined in the context of our audit of the financial statements as a whole.
-Our observations in respect of going concern, fraud and non-compliance with laws and regulations and the key audit matter should be viewed in that context and not as separate opinions or conclusions.
+We designed our audit procedures in the context of our audit of the financial statements as a whole and in forming our opinion thereon.

+The information in respect of going concern, fraud and non-compliance with laws and regulations and the key audit matter was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.